lerocha/ios-bootcamp-Yelp/README.md

    - [ ] Implement map view of restaurant results.
 - [ ] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.
-   - [ ] Distance filter should expand as in the real Yelp app
+   - [x] Distance filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Progress HUD bar when calling Yelp API

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Better ways to implement the section in the table view
-2.
+2. Better ways to implement the expand/collapse of distance and sort filters

 ## Video Walkthrough